-- a.
-To protect and preserve extensive and, to the maximum extent possible, contiguous forests. - b.
-To limit development in the Forest Resource Area.

-- c.
-Where development is permitted in the Forest Resource Area, to avoid deforestation and require submission of and compliance with a Forest Mitigation Plan. - d.
-To prohibit clear-cutting in the Forest Resource Area except in accordance with a Forest Management Plan approved by the State Forester. - e.
-To require compliance with NJDEP Preservation Area Rules (N.J.A.C.
-7:38) regarding forest protection in the case of all "major developments," as defined therein.
+- 1. To protect and preserve extensive and, to the maximum extent possible, contiguous forests. - 2.
+To limit development in the Forest Resource Area. - 3.
+Where development is permitted in the Forest Resource Area, to avoid deforestation and require submission of and compliance with a Forest Mitigation Plan. - 4.
+To prohibit clear-cutting in the Forest Resource Area except in accordance with a Forest Management Plan approved by the State Forester.